jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 <img src="/assets/images/posts/crater-mountain.jpg" alt="Crater Mountain" title="Crater Mountain">{: .shadow-5 }
 <small><i>The view of Jack Mountain from the lower summit of Crater Mountain</i></small>

 We hung out at the top a little bit and after taking our fill of pictures we headed back down to camp and start supper.
-When we got back to camp there was an older gentleman there that said he just hiked up the steep accent and wanted to know if he could share the site with us, which of course wasn't a problem.
+When we got back to camp there was an older gentleman there that said he just hiked up the steep ascent and wanted to know if he could share the site with us, which of course wasn't a problem.

 It worked out great as he had been hiking and bushwhacking in the North Cascades region for around thirty years and dropped a lot of regional knowledge on us -- including demonstrations of the various encounters with elks he's had on his many hikes and hunts.